Amr-Ahmed-63/js-CRUDS/README.md

 -	Created with : HTML, CSS, Java Script
 -	Create, display,update, and delete products
 -	Can search by product name and by category
+-	Data is being saved in local storage